Deusdies/pythonbo/README.md

 Please visit my YouTube channel for all videos: http://youtube.com/Deusdies2 (somewhat outdated)

 A more professionally-done, up-to-date video tutorials are available at http://www.udemy.com/python-gui-programming

+The newest one, and the best one (by far) can be found on Pluralsight - http://pluralsight.com (look under Python category).